-Why should pinto beans get all the love?
+Why should pintos get all the love?
 Refried black beans have a dense flavor & beautifully creamy texture.

 Plus, they’re vegan & gluten-free.

 When I was in Ann Arbor, Michigan recently, I had brunch at the Detroit Street Filling Station.
 Part of my breakfast was a pile of refried black beans.

 But black beans also make some beautifully creamy refried beans with an extra burst of flavor.

 But luckily, they’re easy to make at home without it.
 In fact, my version uses very little oil at all.

+Black beans: Canned black beans are a convenient pantry staple.
 But if you’d prefer to use black beans that you’ve cooked from dried ahead of time, that works too.

 (If you prefer oil-free recipes, you could easily sauté the onions & garlic in a little water instead of oil.
 Then it would be completely oil-free.)